-.
-Under the worlds biodiversity conservation project, the catchment area of Netravati River is selected as one of the 30 hotspots for biodiversity conservation.
+The Netravati River is amongst the sacred rivers of India.
+As per the Gazetteer of Southern India published in 1855, it referred to the river as unaffordable during the south-west monsoon.
+Under the world’s biodiversity conservation project, the catchment area of Netravati River is selected as one of the 30 hotspots for biodiversity conservation.

 Geography of Netravati River

-s.
-They act to fetter the river bed.
+With a drainage area of about 1,353 square miles, the Netravati River has an apparent breadth of almost 200 yards.
+The river bed mainly comprises of hornblende rock containing spangles of mica and small garnets, which act to fetter the river bed.
 Apart from these large rocky masses, the smooth river bed also has sienites occurring in the form of fragments of a beautiful pegmatite with flesh coloured feldspar.
-A train passing through Mangalore

-called Netravati Express is named after this river.
 A railway bridge was constructed on the Netravati River which served as one of the major gateways to Mangalore.
-Netravati Rivers railway bridge is considered to be the longest railway bridge built atop a river bank.
+Netravati River’s railway bridge is considered to be the longest railway bridge built atop a river bank.
 The nearby cities of Netravati River are Bangady, Ishaq Indabettu and Nellyady Town.

 Course of Netravati River